 If you ever apply for a job, a basic background search will reveal your arrest.
 An employer may not want to hire you if they find out that you were arrested.
 If you try to rent an apartment, your landlord may look through your background and not rent you the apartment because of your criminal record or arrest record.
-If you apply to attend a school, a background search may keep you from getting into your school.
+If you apply to attend a school, a background search may keep you from getting into the school of your choice.

-If your case was dismissed, or if it was stricken off the call (SOL), if it was Nolle Prosequi, if you were found not guilty by the court, if the court found no probable cause, or released without a conviction, you can ask that the court expunge your record almost immediately.
+If your case was dismissed, or if it was stricken off the call (SOL), or if it was Nolle Prosequi, or if you were found not guilty by the court, or if the court found no probable cause, or you were released without a conviction, you can ask that the court expunge your record almost immediately.
 There are some limitations.
 You should give us a call and ask us how quickly you can have the case and your arrest expunged.

 Generally, 2 years after your supervision ends.
-As long as you received court supervision you can expunge your case unless your case was for – driving without insurance – driving with suspended registration – displaying false auto insurance – reckless driving – domestic battery (Under Illinois law you cannot expunge a conviction for domestic battery) – criminal sexual abuse – aggravated battery of a child – retail theft How about if I had one of the cases above?
-Can I expunge that case?
+As long as you received court supervision you can expunge your case unless your case was for – driving without insurance – driving with suspended registration – displaying false auto insurance – reckless driving – domestic battery (Under Illinois law you cannot expunge a conviction for domestic battery) – criminal sexual abuse – aggravated battery of a child – retail theft.
+How About If I Had One Of The Cases Above?
+Can I Expunge That Case?
 Yes.
-But you will have to wait 5 years after you completed court supervision.
+But you will have to wait 5 years after you completed your court supervision.

 Normally no except if your case was dismissed or the court found no probable cause at a preliminary hearing.
 There are a handful of first time felony drug felonies that can be expunged.
 Call us to find out if your first time felony drug case can be expunged.

-If your record is sealed, this means that only law enforcement personnel can see your record.
+If your record is sealed, this means that only law enforcement personnel and the government can see your record.
 Potential employers or members of the public will not be able to see your record.
-What kinds of cases can be sealed?
+What Kinds Of Cases Can Be Sealed?
 Only the following Class 4 felonies can be sealed. – Possession of Marijuana (720 ILCS 550/4) – Possession of a Controlled Substance (720 ILCS 570/402), and – Prostitution (720 ILCS 5/11-14)